khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 #### Tree trunk

 The tree trunk is the starting point of the tree.
-At the minimum, Tree trunk possess a title, as generic and broad as possible to give a general idea of their related branches and leaves (eg. GitLab.com), and an icon signifying the element is expandable and collapsable.
-Additionally, tree trunk can also contain other descriptive elements such as paragraph (eg. Open source software to collaborate on code), labels(eg. Public)...
-Tree trunk are collapsible elements and could be expanded and collapsed by clicking both icon and title.
+At the minimum, tree trunks possess a title which should inform the user of the content within the related branches and leaves.
+An icon is used to signify that the element is expandable and collapsable.
+This can be triggered by clicking either the icon and title.
+Additionally, tree trunks may also contain other descriptive elements such as a paragraph or label.

 #### Branch